ProfessorKazarinoff/notebook-conversion-tools/README.md

 # notebook-conversion-tools

 A repo of a Jupyter notebook conversion tool.
-This tools convert Jupyter Notebooks into LaTeX .tex-files
+This tools convert Jupyter Notebooks into LaTeX .tex-files.
+Uses Python and the awesome [**Gooey**](https://github.com/chriskiehl/Gooey) package.

 ![Convert GUI](convert_GUI.PNG)